janklab/matlab-validoozy/README.md

 This is useful if you are calling the validator on something besides a named variable, such as a field of a struct, or a value in a cell array.
 In these cases, the validator functions are unable to automatically detect a good label via the use of `inputname`, so you can supply one manually to produce a nicer error message.

-Both the "extend" and "compat" implementations in Validatentine support label arguments.
+Both the "extend" and "compat" implementations in Validoozy support label arguments.
 If you want to use my label extension with Matlab-defined functions in R2017a and later, stick the `Mcode/compat` directory on the front of your Matlab path, and I _think_ it will work.
 I've defined all the "compat" functions to be compatible with Matlab's own implementations, for the signature forms that they define.

 ## License

-Validatentine for Matlab is licensed under the business-friendly BSD 2-clause license.
+Validoozy for Matlab is licensed under the business-friendly BSD 2-clause license.

 ## Project

-The home page for Validatentine for Matlab is the [Validatentine GitHub repo](https://github.com/apjanke/matlab-validatentine).
+The home page for Validoozy for Matlab is the [Validoozy GitHub repo](https://github.com/apjanke/matlab-validoozy).

-For support, feel free to post a bug report or question on the [Validatentine GitHub issue tracker](https://github.com/apjanke/matlab-validatentine/issues).
+For support, feel free to post a bug report or question on the [Validoozy GitHub issue tracker](https://github.com/apjanke/matlab-validoozy/issues).

 The project author is [Andrew Janke](https://apjanke.net).